Life Insurance in Germany: The Definitive Guide (2025)

 These policies are ideal for periods of high financial responsibility.

 For example, they work well when raising children or paying off a mortgage.
-If the insured dies during the term, the beneficiaries receive the payout, providing much-needed financial support.
+If the worst-case scenario happens to the insured person during the policy term, the beneficiaries receive the payout (which ensures they are financially protected).

 If you think term life insurance is right for you, you have the choice of 3 options you can choose from: